Skip to content

 • Consistent across every matcher type you offer.

-Step 4 — Liquidity and freshness gating
+Step 4: Liquidity and update-time gating

 A beautiful pair is useless if the exchange has no money on it or the price is stale.
-Gating removes opportunities that are not actually actionable — too little lay liquidity, or a price that has aged out.
+Gating removes opportunities that are not actually actionable: too little lay liquidity, or a price that has aged out.

 Gating is what separates a feed you can render directly from one that needs a layer of your own filtering on top.

-Step 5 — The matcher types
+Step 5: The matcher types

 Ask which types a provider supports as finished output.
 A feed that only does 'standard' is doing a fraction of the work.